datalad-handbook/book/docs/usecases/REMoDNaV.rst

 The Problem Space
 ^^^^^^^^^^^^^^^^^
 Over the past year, Steve worked on the implementation of an algorithm as a software package.
-For testing purposes, he used one of his own data collection, and later also included a publicly shared data collection.
+For testing purposes, he used one of his own data collections, and later also included a publicly shared data collection.
 After completion, he continued to work on validation analyses to prove the functionality and usefulness of his software.
 Next to a directory in which he developed his code, and directories with data he tested his code on, he now also has other directories